zhiburt/tabled/csv_to_table/README.md

 There's 2 approaches the library provides.

-- In memory apporach; where we load CSV into memory and then construct a table.
+- In memory approach; where we load CSV into memory and then construct a table.
 - Sniffing a csv; so the used memory will be limited.
 - Setting your constrains so no memory will be used.